 Best for Oily Skin: Argan Oil

 Since it has a smaller molecular size and is generally more lightweight, argan oil works wonder for those with oily skin.
-“Argan oil helps balance out the skin’s natural oil production, and won’t leave skin feeling greasy,” says Garshick.
+“Argan oil helps balance out the skin’s natural oil production, and won’t leave skin feeling greasy,” says Marisa Garshick, M.D., a board-certified dermatologist in New York City.

 Best for Dry Skin: Marula Oil

 If you suffer from dry, flaky skin, marula oil is your go-to.
-“Marula oil is rich in fatty acids and can penetrate the outer layers of the skin to help hydrate without leaving skin feeling too greasy,” says Marisa Garshick, M.D., board-certified dermatologist in New York City.
+“Marula oil is rich in fatty acids and can penetrate the outer layers of the skin to help hydrate without leaving skin feeling too greasy,” says Garshick, M.D.
 “It can also help reduce redness and inflammation that can often go along with dry skin.”
 For drier skin types, Garshick recommends applying marula oil right before using your moisturizer to help lock in moisture.

 Best for Aging Skin: Jojoba & Blackberry Seed Oil